SymfonyCasts/api-platform3/sfcasts/decorated-state-provider.md

 php bin/console make:state-provider
 ```

-And call it `DragonTreasureStateProvider`.
+Let's dub it `DragonTreasureStateProvider`.

 Spin over and open this up in `src/State/`.
 Ok, it implements a `ProviderInterface`
-which requires one method: `provider()`.
-Our job is to return the data the
+which requires one method: `provide()`.
+Our job is to return the `DragonTreasure`
-dragon treasures for the current API request.
+object for the current API request - which is a `Patch` request in our test.

 Before we think about doing that, `dd($operation)` so we can see if this is
 executed.
 When we try the test... the answer is that it is *not* called.
 We